Before setting off:

 - at least 1 spare inner tube, tyre levers and a multi-tool.

-- full-length mudguards, front and rear (from 1 October to 31 March).
+- full-length mudguards, front and rear (from around 31 October to 31 March – when the clocks change).

 - Arrive in time for the ride briefing.

 - Respect the ride leaders, fellow riders and other road-users including drivers, other cyclists, horse-riders, runners, dog-walkers and pedestrians.

 - The decision of the ride leader regarding route, pace and formation, is final.

 - Do not ride in front of the ride leader, or behind the backstop, except by agreement with the ride leader.
 If you do, you will be considered to have voluntarily left the ride.

 - Riders must follow the highway-code at all times, including stopping at red-lights and riding no more than two-abreast in addition to slowing down when passing horses or other slower road users.